 Tires provide the only contact between your vehicle and the road surface.
 How well your car handles, turns, and stops are relative to the condition of your tires.
 With wet conditions, there is diminished tire performance, and if the tread is worn your stopping distance is greatly affected.
 It’s easy to check the health of your tires yourself by inspecting the tread depth.
 Be sure to make sure the correct pressure is set, guidelines of recommended pressures are normally found on a sticker on the inside of your driver side door

 The worst time to find out your brakes need attention is when you need them during hazardous conditions.
 Fall brings with it standing water on the road and this increases the distance a car needs to come to a halt.
 If your brake pads are worn out, the effectiveness of your brakes is dramatically reduced, increasing the risk of an accident.
-Get your brakes inspected by a mechanic and they will also check if the brake fluid needs changing as well as other components of your braking system.
+Get your brakes inspected by a mechanic and they will also check if the used cars in el cajon brake fluid needs changing as well as other components of your braking system.
 These measures will ensure you have optimal stopping power on slippery roads come fall.

 6- Air Conditioner

 If your AC system isn’t functioning, your car’s heater and windshield defroster will be ineffective and this can greatly affect your visibility.
 It is advisable to get this checked before the temperature starts to drop.

 As temperatures drop, it’s ideal to make sure that all of your car’s fluids are topped off.
 When temperatures drop, the fluids in your car can become thicker – which may cause them to move inefficiently through the engine.
 It is advisable to drain and replace your coolant if you live in areas that experience extreme temperature differences from summer to fall and into winter.